-Bluetooth 2 will use /4-DQPSK at its lower rate (2 Mbit/s) and 8-DPSK at its higher rate (3 Mbit/s) when the link between the two devices is sufficiently robust.
-Bluetooth 1 modulates with Gaussian minimum-shift keying, a binary scheme, so either modulation choice in version 2 will yield a higher data-rate.
-A similar technology, IEEE 802.15.4 also relies on PSK.
+Bluetooth 2 will use $\pi$ /4 -DQPSK at its lower rate (2 Mbit/s) and 8-DPSK at its higher rate (3 Mbit/s) when the link between the two devices is sufficiently robust.
+Bluetooth 1 modulates with Gaussian minimum-shift keying, a binary scheme, so either modulation choice in version 2 will yield a higher datarate.
+A similar technology, IEEE 802.15.4 (the wireless standard used by ZigBee) also relies on PSK.
 IEEE 802.15.4 allows the use of two frequency bands: 868-915 MHz using BPSK and at 2.4 GHz using OQPSK.

 Notably absent from these various schemes is 8-PSK.
-This is because its error-rate performance is close to that of 16-QAM - it is only about 0.5 dB betterbut its data rate is only three-quarters that of 16-QAM.
+This is because its error-rate performance is close to that of 16-QAM - it is only about 0.5 dB better but its data rate is only three-quarters that of 16-QAM.
 Thus 8-PSK is often omitted from standards and, as seen above, schemes tend to 'jump' from QPSK to 16-QAM (8-QAM is possible but difficult to implement).